heyimalex/wafu/wafu_demo/README.md

 ## TODO

-- Make the collection modifiable.
 - Make keys easier to use.
 - Make it pretty :')
 - Detect wasm support, display an error on failure?
 - Display loading screen.
-- Detect whether performance metrics are being rounded because of the issue above and hide them if they are.